Getting the most out of your sales team is an essential part of ensuring your business achieves its full potential.

 Use appropriate channels to find potential recruits

-- Use internet job sites such as Fish4jobs and Monster.
+- Use job sites such as Fish4jobs and Monster.

-- Ask existing team members if they know any potential recruits or best places to advertise.
-Encourage employees who are active online to promote vacancies to their network of contacts.
+- Ask existing team members if they know any potential recruits and encourage them to promote vacancies to their contacts.

-- Social media sites such as LinkedIn, Facebook, YouTube and Twitter can be used to flag up job opportunities and direct candidates to your website where you can post current vacancies.
+- Use social media sites to flag up job opportunities and direct candidates to your website.

-- Many social media sites also offer recruitment solutions, such as LinkedIn's Talent Finder.
+- Many social media sites offer recruitment solutions, such as LinkedIn Recruiter.

 Choose your sales team carefully